Kitura/KituraKit/README.md

 ### Authentication

 The Kitura server can authenticate users using the [Credentials](https://github.com/IBM-Swift/Kitura-Credentials) repository.
-KituraKit allows you to providing credentials alongside your request to identify yourself to the server.
+KituraKit allows you to provide credentials alongside your request to identify yourself to the server.

 **Note:** When sending credentials you should always use HTTPS to avoid sending passwords/tokens as plaintext.